 What to Do If You Think You May be a Person With Obesity

 "The goal of obesity treatment is to reach and stay at a healthy weight," says the Mayo Clinic.
 "This improves your overall health and lowers your risk of developing complications related to obesity.
 You may need to work with a team of health professionals — including a dietitian, behavioral counselor or an obesity specialist — to help you understand and make changes in your eating and activity habits.
 The initial treatment goal is usually a modest weight loss — 5% to 10% of your total weight.
 That means that if you weigh 200 pounds (91 kg) and have obesity by BMI standards, you would need to lose only about 10 to 20 pounds (4.5 to 9 kg) for your health to begin to improve.
 However, the more weight you lose, the greater the benefits."
-And now that you've got a great foundation, don't miss these additional 19 Weight Loss Foods That Really Work.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.